chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 > ℹ In addition to having more test coverage that helps with more confidence to change existing code and ensuring that previously discovered regressions do not occur again, tests are very good at identifying issues, especially around the coupling.
 Code that violates certain core principles that ensure a healthy and maintainable code base is very difficult to test, writing more tests allows us to see this upfront.

 ✅ **DO** name mocks vs mock object instances accordingly.
-Mocks from `automock`, `new Mock<T>()` or `Mock.Of<T>` should have the suffix mock but not the object instances from `mock.Object` i.e userMock for the mock and user for the object.
+Mocks from `automock`, `new Mock<T>()` or `Mock.Of<T>` should have the suffix mock but not the object instances from `mock.Object` i.e. userMock for the mock and user for the object.

 > ℹ This distinction can go a long way in the readability of tests.

-✅ **DO** make use of the name sut for the `system under test`.
+✅ **DO** make use of the name SUT for the `system under test`.
 This small detail shines particularly when the test is heavy in the arranging stage, it needs to be clear what the SUT is.

 ```csharp
 var sut = autoMock.Create<SecurityProvider>();